 Baked Jalapeno Poppers with Bacon – These little appetizers are so delicious.
 And every chuck wagon dinner needs some “heat” so I highly recommend these poppers before your meal.

-The Main Course on an Open Fire or Grill
+The Main Course – Open Fire or Grill

 Sirloin Steak that’s out of this world yummy. – Marinate the steaks overnight or for at least 6 hours, and then grill or cook over an open fire.